gabor-bata/presentations/Introduction-to-Gradle/Introduction-to-Gradle.md

 * **runtime** - Required by the production classes at runtime.
 By default, also includes the compile time dependencies.
 * **testCompile** - Required to compile the test sources.
 By default, also includes the compiled production classes and the compile time dependencies.
 * **testRuntime** - Required to run the tests.
 By default, also includes the compile, runtime and test compile.

+> Gradle originally used Ivy under the hood for its dependency management.
+Gradle has replaced this direct dependency on Ivy with a native Gradle dependency resolution engine which supports a range of approaches to dependency resolution including both POM and Ivy descriptor files.

 ---